 Figure 4: Examples of the impact of extended double arithmetic.
 We repeat the example from Figure 2(b) with different implementations of the orientation test: (a) We evaluate $(q_x - p_x)(r_y - p_y)$ and $(q_y - p_y)(r_x - p_x)$ in extended double arithmetic, convert their values to double precision, and compare them. (b) We evaluate $sign((q_x - p_x)(r_y - p_y) - (q_y - p_y)(r_x - p_x))$ in extended double arithmetic.
-For both, the grid size $u = 2^{-53}$ is the same as for the regular double precision examples in Figure 2.
+For both experiments, we used $u_x = u_y = 2^{-53}$ , the same as for the regular double precision examples in Figure 2.
+Note that there are no collinearities (yellow points) reported in (b).

-x-coordinate (or equivalently the y-coordinate) is the best choice for the pivot.
-But we have never seen this actually realized to achieve better robustness for this predicate, probably because the planar orientation predicate is so simple that the necessary conditional branching would already impair its performance significantly.
-And, if one is willing to invest that time, one can also realize one of the floating-point filter based exact implementation schemes, see for example [FvW96, She97].
+Based on floating-point error-bound estimates one can conclude that the center point w.r.t. the x-coordinate (or equivalently the y-coordinate) is the best choice for the pivot.
+This is implemented in the orientation test used by Fortune [For89].
+However, the necessary conditional branching could impair performance significantly.
+If one is willing to invest that time, one could also think of using an exact implementation scheme based on floating-point filter techniques, e.g. [FvW96, She97], see [ST06] for results of an experimental comparison.
 Further details are beyond the scope of this paper.

 Extended Double Precision: Some architectures, for example, Intel Pentium processors, offer IEEE extended double precision with a 64 bit mantissa in an 80 bit representation.
 Does this additional precision help?
 Not really, as the examples in Figure 4 suggest.
-One might argue that the number of misclassified points decreases, but the geometry of float_orient remains fractured and exploitable for failures similar to those that we develop below for the double precision arithmetic.
+One might argue that the number of misclassified points decreases, but the geometry of float\orient remains fractured and exploitable for failures similar to those that we develop below for double precision arithmetic.